 Natural sources of Vitamin B3

-- green peas, mushrooms, avocados, asparagus, broccoli, tomatoes, artichokes, okra, kale, potatoes
+- green peas, mushrooms, avocados, asparagus, broccoli, tomatoes, artichokes, okra, kale

 - bananas, mangoes, guava, nectarines, prunes, raisins and apricots